AgrawalAmey/agrawalamey.github.io/_posts/2018-03-29-lessons-from-conducting-machine-learning-course-with-jupyter-notebooks.md

 **Test Portal:** We needed a way to collect the submissions during the lab tests. `nbgrader` integrates with JupyterLab but we could not cater to 150 users on the spare machine we had borrowed from one the general computer science labs to host the service.
 None of the competitive coding platforms provided on option to host Jupyter notebooks up to our knowledge.
 So we decided to write a simple [Express](https://expressjs.com) web app which allowed students to upload the solutions as zips.
 We installed [Anaconda 3.6](https://anaconda.org/) along with [nbopen](https://github.com/takluyver/nbopen) on each of the lab systems.

-### The issues
+### The snags

 Though Azure notebooks were handy, they were slow, combined with the slow internet connections in hostels they lead to a terrible user experience.
-The student uploaded zips, which hardly ever followed the instructions had different directory structures, multiple copies of notebooks and renamed notebooks.
-I wrote [this](https://gist.github.com/AgrawalAmey/4e499d0334e4d05c783cd8504fe7fe82) shell script to sanitise the submissions by comparing the notebooks to the original problem notebooks.
+During the tests students' uploaded zips, hardly ever followed the instructions.
+They had different directory structures, multiple copies of same notebook and renamed files.
+I wrote [this](https://gist.github.com/AgrawalAmey/4e499d0334e4d05c783cd8504fe7fe82) shell script to sanitize the submissions by comparing the notebooks to the original problem notebooks.
 The poor internet connection also made it difficult to download Anaconda and to install TensorFlow, Pytorch and other deep learning libraries which were crucial for the term project.

-### Building the electron app
+### Enters Callisto

 Due to the increased popularity of the course, it was decided to run the course during both the semester.
 I along with [Shrikant Sharda](https://github.com/shrikantsharda) decided to fix the issues we had faced in the previous offering of the course.
 We need to eliminate the need to hit the internet altogether and make all the resources available on the intranet.
-We decided to build an [electron](http://electron.atom.io) app which would be bundled with Anaconda.
+We decided to build an [electron](http://electron.atom.io) app, Callisto which would be bundled with Anaconda.
 We decided to keep most of the back-end components intact form our original express server which used [ejs](https://www.npmjs.com/package/ejs) templates.
 Following are some of the neat features this app facilitated,

 **Cross-Platform Zero-Setup Jupyter Notebooks:**  We bundled Anaconda 3.6 and archives for some deep learning libraries along with the app.
 With some hacks (read installing anaconda on Windows via command line) we were able to ensure that regardless of which platform you are on, opening the app for the first time automatically installs an isolated Anaconda environment with all the necessary libraries with zero efforts.

-**Azure Notebooks/Google Colab Like Experience But Faster:** The app communicates with the express server to fetch the assignments for you and orchestrates Jupyter notebook server.
-Hence, the user gets the same click to launch notebook experience we loved about Azure notebooks but this time since the notebook server runs locally on the user's system.
+**Azure Notebooks/Google Colab Like Experience But Faster:** The electron app communicates with the express server to fetch the assignments and orchestrates Jupyter notebook server.
+Hence, the user gets the same click to launch notebook experience we loved about Azure notebooks but faster, since the notebook server runs locally on the user's system.

 **Hassle Free Submission:** With the new app, the workflow for students is identical whether they are solving assignments in their hostels or appearing for the test in labs.
 To submit a notebook the user just has to press the submit button.
 This also ensures the sanity of submissions.